By Tom Davis—November 21st, 2021

 The next step was to aspirate, or draw back on the plunger to see if any blood entered the syringe.
 If that happens, it means that the needle has landed inside a blood vessel and I would need to remove the needle and reinsert it until I found a spot that was purely muscle.
 Injecting into a blood vessel would mean injecting oil directly into my bloodstream, which could cause symptoms as mild as an immediate cough or as severe as a fatal stroke.

-The next step in the process was to push down on the plunger until all of the testosterone left the syringe and went into my body.
+The last step in the process was to push down on the plunger until all of the testosterone left the syringe and went into my body.
 This was more difficult than you would imagine.
 The width of the needle affects how quickly this can be achieved.
 Using a 25 gauge needle—what most would consider to be a standard size for such a task—it took a great deal of pressure to completely expel the testosterone into my leg.

 Before I knew it, the hardest parts were over.
-I stabbed myself, aspirated, confirmed it was a good spot, injected the testosterone, but I still wasn’t home free.
+I stabbed myself, aspirated and confirmed it was a good spot, and injected the testosterone, but I still wasn’t home free.
 I still had to remove the needle from my leg, a fearful prospect for a first-time needle user like me, let me tell you.
 I figured it was best to just pull it out of my leg as straight and as quickly as possible, and so I did.
 Again, with no pain.
 Success!

 A few months later, I had blood work done again to see what my new level of total testosterone was.
 It was a meager 420, which I found to be a disappointing level of improvement, although many of my symptoms had already been alleviated by this point.

 In the midst of waiting for that follow-up blood test to take place, my doctor ordered me an MRI scan of my pituitary gland.
-The pituitary gland, I learned, is an integral part of testosterone production, as it creates a hormone called luteinizing hormone (LH) which ultimately travels to the testes to signal them to make both testosterone and sperm.
+The pituitary gland, I learned, is an integral part of testosterone production, as it creates a hormone called Luteinizing Hormone (LH) which ultimately travels to the testes to signal them to make both testosterone and sperm.
 The idea behind the MRI was to determine what official diagnosis to give me, either primary or secondary hypogonadism.

 As I mentioned earlier, hypogonadism is a diagnosis of low testosterone, but a man is diagnosed as having either primary or secondary hypogonadism, specifically.
 Primary hypogonadism simply means that the deficiency in testosterone production stems from within the gonads, or testes, themselves.
 Conversely, a diagnosis of secondary hypogonadism means that the issue stems from higher up the ladder, such as from the pituitary gland where LH is produced.